 How are these guidelines organized?

 WCAG’s directives include the following conformance categories Perceivable, Operable, Understandable, and Robust.
-The webmaster decides which success criteria to implement by asking a few questions like:
+The webmaster decides which success criteria to implement by asking a few questions:

 - What are the best practices of the site?

 - Does the website have to work with multiple devices and browsers?